e-gun/HipparchiaGoServer/INSTRUCTIONS/fyi/README.md

 ## Frontpage size

-`25 requests | 4.86 MB / 4.86 MB transferred`
+`10 requests 1.46 MB / 1.47 MB transferred`

-the fonts are the real culprits
+the fonts are most of the data, but they have been subsetted (but `iosevka` is 756k of the above)

 comparanda: